-At Smithers Pira, impact testing is used to assess the "toughness" of packaging under conditions of rapid deformation such as when a pack is dropped or something is dropped onto it.
-Packaging such as plastic pots and trays, and beverage cans are tested, often at refrigerated or freezer temperatures to simulate "real life" impact conditions.
+Impact testing is used to assess the durability of packaging under conditions of rapid deformation, such as when a pack is dropped or something is dropped onto it.
+Packaging such as plastic pots, trays, and beverage cans are tested, often at refrigerated or freezer temperatures to simulate "real life" impact conditions.

 Falling dart impact testing of packaging materials such as plastic films and laminates uses a hemispherical "dart", falling vertically onto the test piece.
 The preferred method is the staircase method in which a uniform energy increment is increased or decreased depending on the pass or failure of the test piece on the previous test.

 Smithers Pira is UKAS, ISO 17025 accredited for falling dart impact testing to BS 2782 Part 3: Method 352E and ASTM D1709.